ToHeinAC/Coursera_HowToWinAKaggleCompetition-FinalProject/README.md

 ## Solution: Tree-based regression prediction solution with bagging and stacking

-My solution of the final project for &quot;How to win a data science competition&quot; Coursera course based on the &quot;Predict Future Sales&quot;-dataset from Kaggle consists of a zip file called final\_submission.zip.
-In this archive you can find:
+My solution of the final project for &quot;How to win a data science competition&quot; Coursera course based on the &quot;Predict Future Sales&quot;-dataset from Kaggle consists of the following files:

 - two .ipynb files (**data\_prep\_final.ipynb** and **eval\_tree\_final.ipynb**) for data preparation and regression evaluation, respectively:
   - **data\_prep\_final.ipynb** includes exploratory data analysis (EDA), data cleaning and feature engineering.
 Here the most interesting part is the data aggregation and feature engineering on the lag quantities.
 Be aware that not all generated features will be used in the end, also because of limited computational resources.